Seagate/cortx-prvsnr/docs/contribution.md

 ### Code Review

 The goal of the code review process is to ensure that a request:
-- follows some good practicies of the project
+- follows some good practices of the project
-- doesn't break any existing logics
+- doesn't break any existing logic
 - addresses the actual topic of the requests
 - does that in an optimal way
 - and covers all that with a good set of automated tests